swiftly-solution/documentation/docgen/output/events/gameevents/onnavblocked.md

 ---

 # OnNavBlocked
-This event is triggered when nav_blocked is triggered
+This event is triggered when nav_blocked is triggered.
 ::: tabs
 @tab Lua
 ```lua